So your new boyfriend has his license, huh? Does he avocado??

-Soft on the inside, with a crispy coating, avocado fries are the perfect snack or quick appetizer.
-To be honest, it wasn’t until this past weekend that I had ever tried avocado fries or even heard of them.
+Soft on the inside, with a crispy coating, avocado fries are the perfect snack or quick appetizer for game day, Tuesday, any day.
+To be honest, it wasn’t until recently that I tried avocado fries or even heard of them.
 What is it?
 It’s basically a breaded and deep fried slice of avocado, served like a large, hand cut french fry or potato wedge.

 Patty and I went out for a LONG overdue dinner and left the little one (5 month old Gloria) with my parents.
-We ordered a few delicious apps, but the fries were the CLEAR winner.
-Avocado fries are very simple—dredged in egg and breaded with breadcrumbs (at least that’s what I assumed), and served with dipping sauces.
-They taste like your typical soft avocado, but with a light tempura-style crust.
+We ordered a few delicious apps, but the avocado fries were the CLEAR winner.

 The fries were to die for, but the best part was the ginger soy sauce they were drizzled with.
 Soy sauce with a hint of ginger.
 I used ground ginger for this recipe but you could also infuse with freshly grated ginger.
 I’d recommend serving with a few different sauces.
 A simple garlic lime aioli (below) seems to really do the trick.